tomeriffic/docker-sdk/README.md

 line 14 can be changed and suffixed "-r" to give the ability to recursively scan input directories note that this will work with the default mode and with the following edits.

-line 14 can be changed to "CMD /home/glasswall/GWQtCLI -i /input -o /output -x export" to produce export packages instead of analysis reports and regenerated files, please not that the streams for the export package are currently only availible in the SISL format.
+line 14 can be changed to "CMD /home/glasswall/GWQtCLI -i /input -o /output -x export" to produce export packages instead of analysis reports and regenerated files, please note that the streams for the export package are currently only availible in the SISL format.

 line 14 can be changed to "CMD /home/glasswall/GWQtCLI -i /input -o /output -x import" to reimport exported archives and produce regenerated files and analysis reports.